 Restoring Music.app to the iTunes glory days

-How to make Apple Music.app almost not suck (and be better than Spotify)
+How to make Apple Music.app almost not suck (and more empowering than Spotify)

 If you're trying to move away from Spotify, Apple Music might not look compelling when you first open it up on your computer.
-When you've been steeped in Spotify for a decade, Apple Music might look like an ugly copycat, and the learned helplessness from Spotify might prevent you from discovering the library view is customizable.
-This isn't helped by the fact that the customization options are put in unintuitive places.
+It's hard to evaluate fairly when you've been steeped in Spotify and have developed learned helplessness from its lack of customization.
+But Apple Music is more under your control.

 Library view setup